 \label{example}

-In this section we give an vivid description about subjective model and its ability in explaining the retweeting behavior with an example.
+In this section we give a vivid description about the subjective model and its ability in explaining the retweeting behavior with an example.

-Topic and opinion of one target tweet, subjective models for its author, and two followers (one retweet it while the other does not) are shown as Figure~\ref{fig2}.
+The topic and opinion of one target tweet, subjective models for its author, and two followers (one retweet it while the other does not) are shown as Figure~\ref{fig2}.

 The right part of each sub-figure illustrates topic distribution and the left part illustrates opinion distribution.